 Figure 3.
 Frequency ranges of biological sounds (biophony) made by baleen whales, toothed whales, and seals and walruses, and frequency ranges containing most of the acoustic energy and source levels anthropogenic activities (anthrophony).
 Note that the box for "All Vessels" includes the black box and the diagonal striped box to the right; the black box represents most of the noise from shipping, and the striped box represents additional noise identified in Veirs et al. 2016.
 Similarly, for "Seismic Airguns", the white box represents most of the noise below 100 Hz, with some additional noise up to 1000 Hz shown by the horizontal striped box, as identified in Breitzke et al. 2008.
 "Naval MF Sonar" is naval mid-frequency sonar.
-Adapted from Moore et al. 2012, and modified using frequencies and source levels reported in this review.
-1Simard et al. 2016; 2Veirs et al. 2016; 3Halliday et al. 2017; 4Erbe and Farmer 2000; 5Miller et al. 2012.
+Adapted from Moore et al. 2012, and modified using frequencies and source levels reported in this review. \(^1\)Simard et al. 2016; \(^2\)Veirs et al. 2016; \(^3\)Halliday et al. 2017; \(^4\)Erbe and Farmer 2000; \(^5\)Miller et al. 2012..

 Figure 4.
 Location of source level measurements for anthropogenic activities in the Arctic.
-Symbols are colour-coded by the timeframe of the study, green for 1980-1999 and red for 2000-2018.
+Most measurements were mad in shelf waters which have different acoustic properties than Arctic deep waters.
+Symbols are colourcoded by the timeframe of the study, green for 1980-1999 and red for 2000-2018.
 Basemap credit: National Oceanic and Atmospheric Administration, National Geophysical Data Center, and International Bathymetric Chart of the Arctic Ocean, and General Bathymetric Chart of the Ocean.

 Table 3.
-Broadband source levels (dB re 1 μPa at 1 m) of sound from anthropogenic activities in the Arctic.
+Broadband source levels (dB re 1 μ Pa at 1 m) of sound from anthropogenic activities in the Arctic.
 Frequency range (kHz) is defined for all studies that reported it.
 Locations displayed in Figure 4.
-Method of measurement: ^a = root mean squared, ^b = zero-to-peak, ^c = peak-to-peak, ^d = median, ^e = unknown.
+Method of measurement: a = root mean squared, b = zero-to-peak, c = peak-to-peak, d = median, e = unknown.